Four things that happened to some anonymous guy online

 Firstly, and by way of background, I am fortunate to be somewhat familiar with the country and its people.
 I am also aware of the views of western women regarding Thailand, via personal discussions and many years of scanning media and online sources including expat fora.
 Whilst there are Thai feminists, online discussion and English-language media coverage is driven by female western expats who rankle at the nature of society here.
 Whilst a few are sensitive and understanding of the nuances of Thai culture, the vast majority are not.
 Indeed, the depth of Thai experience of too many western commentators is limited to media coverage of sex-trafficking and prostitution, and perhaps a stroll along Pattaya’s Walking Street during a brief holiday stopover.

 Unsurprisingly, Thai society does have its share of negative features.
-As in the west, some of these impact disproportionately against girls and women, some impact disproportionately against men and boys, but most affect people of all genders.
+As in the west, some of these impact disproportionately against girls and women, some impact disproportionately against men and boys, with most affecting people of all genders.
 Chief among this latter group of factors is the huge disparity between rich and poor within Thai society.

-The primary vectors for feminism in Thailand are western women working in international organisations (e.g. various UN agencies, World Bank, etc), in a myriad of western NGO’s and charities, and to a lesser extent in the media.
+The primary vectors for feminism in Thailand are western women working in embassies, in international organisations (e.g. various UN agencies, World Bank, etc), and in a myriad of western NGO’s and charities.

 Readers should also recognise that in Thailand, as in many other countries, there is a substantial financial dimension to feminism.
-This mainly comprises a large ‘rescue’ industry that focuses on ‘helping’ women and girls.
+One example of this is a large ‘rescue’ industry that focuses on ‘helping’ women and girls.
 Never mind that the majority of people trafficked in Thailand are men working in the fishing and construction labor industries, who are the recipients of negligible assistance (and none whatsoever from feminist organisations).
 This gender bias by aid organisations is a world-wide phenomenon, and is addressed in this other blog post.

 My own view is that feminism (or at least that form of feminism now dominant in western society – ‘gender feminism’) is not the remedy that’s needed to effect lasting positive social change in Thailand.
 The affect of this pernicious ideology would simply introduce new biases and inequities, whilst further eroding traditional aspects of Thai society worthy of being maintained.